 Graduation ceremony queries including problems with accessing registration system

 Telephone: +44 (0)115 848 2175.

 The winter graduation ceremonies will take place between 13 - 14 December 2018.

 Where are ceremonies held?

-Ceremonies will take place at the following:
+Ceremonies will take place at our Clifton Campus.

 Please refer to the full Graduation schedule to check your ceremony time and date.